ISPP-23-24-Grupo-3/MuscleMate-Documentation/MuscleMate/docs/Commitment Agreement/customerAgreement.md

 11. **Contact:**

 If you have any questions about this agreement or the use of MuscleMate, feel free to contact us.
-You can find us in our contact section within the application or send us an email at [Contact Email Address].
+You can find us in our contact section within the application or send us an email at [musclemate33@gmail.com].

 ---